lightningdevkit/rust-lightning/README.md

 - between two LDK instances
 - No quiscence is used/checked
 - Happy path only, no complex combinations, no error scenarios
-- The message splice_locked is not yet used
 - It is assumed that all extra inputs belong to the initiator (the full capacity increase is credited to the channel initiator)
 - Only a single pending splicing is supported
 - Splice from only V2 channel is supported, channel ID is not changed